 By Mohit “Mo” Sahgal

 In the last blog, I introduced the pitfalls of both avoiding initiative work effort estimation, and inaccurate work effort estimation.
 This blog focuses attention on what happens when you guess or create a high-level, summarized or generalized work effort estimate.
 The most common examples of guessing and generalization are arbitrary activity duration.
-An example of that would be saying “in 90-days” or “ in a 9-month” delivery cycle.
+An example of that would be saying “in 90-days” or ” in a 9-month” delivery cycle.
 These unreliable “predictions” ignore the real factors driving the work effort, staffing, task duration and costing.
+When these factors aren’t working together as a cohesive unit, the organization’s strategy execution could take a hit too, especially if they aren’t using the best software.
 What is more challenging is guessing without accounting for assumptions and risks.
 Even when estimation is difficult, guessing should be avoided.
+If you have a delivery business, you want to show your customers that you are reliable, using a service like the last mile delivery software can help your customers and you keep track of everything being delivered.

 - Clearly defining the scope of the work (“charter”).
 Key elements required for estimation include: major workstreams, activities, major milestones, interdependencies, resource and skill requirements, etc.